Wae Rebo Traditional Village of Flores, What’s Interesting?

 About Wae Rebo Village

-Wae Rebo was recognized for its rebuilding of the traditional Mbaru Niang, a traditional house built from the spirit of community cooperation towards a sustainable tradition, while improving the lives of village residents.
+Wae Rebo was recognized for its rebuilding of the traditional Mbaru Niang, a traditional house built from the spirit of community cooperation towards a sustainable tradition while improving the lives of village residents.

 History of Wae Rebo Village

-Founder of the village and ancestor of the people was Empu Maro, who built the village some 100 years ago.
+Empu Maro, who built the village some 100 years ago, is the founder and ancestor of the people.
 Under the protection of a friendly spirit, he led his tribe into the highlands of Flores.
+Currently, the residents are his 18th-generation descendants.

 The local government started the development of Wae Rebo as a tourism destination in 1997.
 Their investment went into the construction of two Mbaru Niang houses.
+A group of 15 architects from Jakarta renovated the remaining Mbaru Niang houses in 2008 with the support of the community and local government.

 How to Get There

+The first step, you must be heading to the nearest airport, Komodo Airport in Labuan Bajo, East Nusa Tenggara.
+You can book flights to Komodo Airport from several major cities in Indonesia, such as Denpasar, Jakarta, Surabaya, or Kupang.
 It only takes approximately 2 hours from Jakarta Airport [CGK] and 1 hour to 1 and a half hours from Surabaya [SUB], Denpasar [DPS], and Kupang Airport [KOE].

-If you decide to go on this adventure, be sure that you can ride a scooter very well.
+After arriving in Labuan Bajo, you can rent either a car or scooter to reach Denge Village, which is the closest village to Wae Rebo.
+It will take about 4 to 5 hours to get there by driving.
+If you decide to go on this adventure, make sure you are very good at riding a scooter.
 Several roads are unpaved, steep, made entirely of huge stones with large gaps between them, or they lead through rivers.

-Wae Rebo
+3. Trekking to Wae Rebo Village

 Tourist Attraction